-At Mequoda, we know through trial and error, that a landing page chock full of content and detail works best for selling information products online.
+At Mequoda, we know through trial and error that a sales letter landing page (SLLP) full of content and detail works best for selling premium information products online.

 Most readers “scan” information, but the more information you give them, the less they’ll question what your product is about and what the value of that product may be.

-Lay everything out for them with a long salesletter, but remember that it’s also important that the information they want most is available to them quickly.
+Lay everything out for them with a long sales letter, but remember it’s also important that the information they want most is available to them quickly.

 Depending on what you’re selling, you can probably guess what information that is.